Configuring Network QoS Parameters¶

 name.

-lets you specify the average rate of inbound (receive) traffic, in kilobytes/sec.vif_outbound_average
+- vif_inbound_averagelets you specify the average rate of inbound (receive) traffic, in kilobytes/sec.

 http://libvirt.org/formatnetwork.html.